5 warning signs of child sexual abuse

 It goes without saying that child sexual abuse happens at an alarming rate.
-Getting an accurate picture of how many minors in Pennsylvania are affected by such atrocities is difficult, as many incidents go unreported.
+Getting an accurate picture of how many minors in the US are affected by such atrocities is difficult, as many incidents go unreported.
 However, as the National Center for Victims of Crime states, it is believed that one in 20 boys and as many as one in five girls experience it.

 One of the ways to correct the problem is to be able to catch the warning signs that it is happening.
-Below are five red flags that could indicate that a little one is suffering sexual abuse:
+Below are five red flags that could indicate that a little one is suffering from sexual abuse:

 1. Eating habits change